purijatin/njexl_wiki/12-Using-Test-Framework.md

 For the coder in you - no, we do not like people coding at all.
 We try to minimize the efforts - and put it back elsewhere.

-### Browser Support
+### Local Browser Support

-Clearly it supports everything that is supported by Selenium.
+Clearly it locally supports everything that is supported by Selenium.
 However, Out of Box supports are there for

   * FireFox